Bilateral Cooperation

 Through its bilateral development cooperation, Iceland participates directly in development efforts in partner countries with strong focus on improving living conditions in poor communities and enhancing the capacity of authorities to provide basic services of adequate quality to their citizens.

-Iceland considers gender equality and the empowerment of women and girls to be a prerequisite for progress and sustainable development.
-In line with this, Iceland aims to be a strong partner for strategic programmes to enhance gender equality by instigating transformative change.
+Iceland considers respect for human rights, gender equality and empowerment of women and girls as preconditions for progress, prosperity, and economic growth.
+In line with this, Iceland aims to be a strong partner for strategic programmes to enhance gender equality and human rights by instigating transformative change.
 Climate and the environment are also increasingly at the forefront, with increased efforts to mainstream activities in district programmes and contributing to the implementation of countries’ strategies and actions.

 Strategy and Priority Themes